 Youthworks evaluated ‘Make a Noise’ an anti-bullying programme, run in a partership between Internet Matters and the anonymous reporting tool, tootoot.
 Funded by DfE.

-We are also surveying student opinion for South Coast College in a project with Priority 154.Funded by HEFCE.
+We are also surveying student opinion for Sussex Coast College in a project with Priority 154.Funded by HEFCE.

 Our research paper Vulnerable Young People and Their Online Risks was published by the Journal of Human-Computer Interaction Read More

 Cyberbullying and e-safety: New Approaches £18.99

 ‘This is a well-researched book provides ideas, models, guidance and plans that should help you prevent cyberbullying.
 It will help you understand the experiences and needs of those suffering.
 It doesn’t provide just evidence, but also offers good ideas on how to respond.’

 – The Teacher